About Our Beer

 We have limited room for new accounts, so it’s pretty unlikely we’ll be able to make anything happen.
 Lame… we know.
 However, you can always drop us a line at email@example.com.

-Can I buy bottles in your Tasting Room and resell them?
+Can I buy bottles in your Tasting Room & Kitchen and resell them?

 When is your Anniversary Party?
 I hear it's fun.

 Yup, you heard correctly... our Anniversary Party is a blast.
-The date for our 4th Anniversary Party has not been set yet, however, it will most likley be in October of 2017.
+The date for our 4th Anniversary Party has not been set yet, however, it will most likley be in November of 2017.
 Tickets will be available online a few months before the party.
-The Tasting Room will be closed for this event.
+The Tasting Room & Kitchen will be closed for this event.
 Sign up for our Newsletter

 for more information.